 How should your swimming pool be built?

-Any swimming pool needs to be constructed in compliance with the Building Code of Australia.
+NSW updates to swimming pool regulations require swimming pools needing to be constructed in compliance with the Building Code of Australia.
 You need to build, install and regularly maintain adequate barriers and safety structures around your swimming pools.
 Every doorway, window and entry point needs to be built as mandated by the Building Code of Australia.

 What are some of the mandatory safety measures?